-Seventeen countries host around 80 per cent of Venezuelans (approximately 5 million) throughout Latin America and the Caribbean – triggering the largest external displacement crisis in Latin America’s recent history.
+Seventeen countries host around 80 per cent of Venezuelans (more than 5 million) throughout Latin America and the Caribbean – triggering the largest external displacement crisis in Latin America’s recent history.

 Thousands of Venezuelans cross various South American countries on foot.
 Many flee without knowing their final destination.

 Some have left behind their families, their communities and their loved ones.
 Others are moving to reunited with them.